patgarner/cgen/README.md

 This will create a directory named `cgen`, and in it a Makefile and `main.c` that, when compiled and run, will reproduce the `cgen` program.
 Note that only in this case is the Makefile and source code embedded in `main.c`.

-## Contributing to CGEN

-To contribute to CGEN, follow these steps:

-1. Fork this repository.
-2. Create a branch.
-3. Make your changes and commit them.
-4. Push to the original branch.
-5. Create the pull request.

 ## Contact

 If you want to contact me, you can reach me at patgarner@gmail.com